mwansich/astro-blog/README.md

 The blog page.
 Shows the most recent posts from the collection sorted by date.
 Right now this is set to three so it only shows the three most recent posts.
 It also diplays a search bar to search all existing blog posts and a link to the archive.

 ### about.astro
 The about page.
 It presents some facts about me, a fake ai generated picture from [thispersondoesnotexist.com](thispersondoesnotexist.com) and some more information.
-I makes use of astros ability to define and use variables and functions inside the code.
+It makes use of astros ability to define and use variables and functions inside the code.
+This was to learn that functionality.

 ### search.astro
 On the search page I implemented a search function following [this tutorial](https://youtu.be/XnV_2MWqAhQ?feature=shared) using [fuse.js](https://www.fusejs.io/) to search the blog.
 It's reachable by inputting a search term in the search bar on the blog or archive pages.
 It is written in the typscript file ``/scripts/search.ts``.
 Title, date, tags, slug and description of every blog posts are searchable.
 I used fuse.js weighted search and configured the fuse instance \(line 74-102\) so that it searches all the given data and looks for an exact match.
 It needs input of at least two characters to do anything.
 The search results update live as the user types in the search bar.

 ### pictures.astro
 Just displays all pictures used as images for the blogposts that are stored in the blog collection.
+First two pictures are eagerly loaded, the following pictures are lazy loaded.
+All are processed at build time using astro picture processing.
+This is used all over the website, where possible.

 ### archive/
 The archive folder contains a \[page\].astro file.
 This file makes use of astros paginate function to dynamically generate pages for a certain number of archived blogposts.
 For testing purposes it's two blog posts per page.
 At the top it shows what years the archived blogposts are from.
+At the top the page display the years that the blogposts are from.
+It features next and previous buttons at the bottom of the page.

 ### posts/
-The posts folder contains a \[...slug\].astro file that generates a static path and individual pages for each md file in ``/src/blog`` \(all posts in the blog collection\) using astros render function.
+The posts folder contains a \[...slug\].astro file that generates a static path and individual pages for each md file, hence each blog post, in ``/src/blog`` \(all posts in the blog collection\) using astros render function.

 ### tags/
 The tags folder contains an index page that shows an index of all tags used in the blog collection and a \[tag\].astro file that generates static paths and pages for all tags, each containing all posts with that tag.

 ### rss.xml.js
 This file creates an RSS feed at ``site/rss.xml``.
 It uses [sanitize-html](https://www.npmjs.com/package/sanitize-html) and [markdown-it](https://github.com/markdown-it/markdown-it) to render the markdown body of the .md files as html with astros rss helper.
+The file is styled using a third party xsl file in public folder.

 ## Pictures
 Images can be stored in the ``/public`` folder but Astro also is able to process and optimize images stored in the ``src``folder with the built-in ``<Image />`` component.
 Since i wanted to use images from the ``src/img`` folder in my blog posts i had to implement the image helper according to the [docs](https://docs.astro.build/en/guides/images/#images-in-content-collections).
 The used pictures are analogue photographies i took myself btw.